natefinch/xo/examples/django/README.md

 # About django examples

-The django examples are the result of running `xo` against all the supported databases that django supports.
+The django examples are the result of running `xoxo` against all the supported databases that django supports.
 It is helpful for comparing generated code against the supported databases, as well because django has a non-trivial schema with more realistic database relationships than the simple [booktest](../booktest)